bootcampweb2019/syllabus/Day_04/assets/README.md

-Your assets are contained in this folder.
+Your media assets are contained in this folder.